HidekazuISHIDA/NT-proBNP_to_DSS/README.md

 ## 10. DSS / CDS note

-DSS (Abbott Diagnostics, Tokyo, Japan) is marketed only in Japan and enables laboratory technologists to append rule‑based interpretive comments to EMRs.
+DSS (Abbott Diagnostics, Tokyo, Japan) is marketed only in Japan and enables laboratory technologists to append rule-based interpretive comments to electronic medical records (EMRs).
 Abbott’s international Clinical Decision Support (CDS) platforms (e.g., AlinIQ CDS) target different regulatory workflows.
-The decision rules provided here are platform‑agnostic and can be ported after validation.
+The decision rules here are platform-agnostic and can be ported after validation.

 ---

-## 11. License & diclaimer
+## 11. License & disclaimer

 Released under the MIT License (see LICENSE).
 For research use only.
 Local validation and regulatory clearance are required before any clinical deployment.